Grab Your Gloves

 One more thing about warm hands.
 Your digits and knuckles will stay a lot warmer if you relax your paddle grip periodically.
 That constant tightness, like a glove that is too small, can make your hands get cold much quicker than by having the appropriate-sized gloves to begin with, but also by using a relaxing grip, especially on your return stroke.

 Paddlers who tend to just arm muscle their paddles for power instead of using their torso, too, tend to grab onto the paddle tightly with all fingers gripped firmly around the shaft.
 Besides causing blisters, this can lead to hands getting cold faster in cooler weather.

 Instead, relax your grip on the return stroke by opening you fingers while you cradle the shaft into the meaty fold between the base of your thumb and index finger.
 Now apply that forward arm/torso forward motion while keeping your hand more relaxed.
 Upon complete extension, grab the paddle with your full grip and now open up your opposite hand and repeat the process on that side.

+There's a saying among paddlers: "Dress for the water temperature, not the air temperature."
+This applies for hand protection, too.
 Like any piece of gear or tool, there is the right glove for the right kind of paddling environment and style.
 A conscientious paddle probably has several different pair in his/her on-water wardrobe.

 Have fun and be safe out there!